-I work with individuals (adults, children and young people) using a systemic orientated collaborative approach, and can help with a range of difficulties, including:
+I work with individuals (adults, children and young people) using a systemic orientated collaborative approach, and can help with a range of difficulties.

-I teach on the Relate Institute MA in Relationship Therapy, and have a lot of experience working with couples who are experiencing relationship difficulties, including separation, divorce or working on major differences and decisions impacting upon the relationship.
+I have taught on the Relate Institute MA in Relationship Therapy, and have a lot of experience working with couples who are experiencing relationship difficulties, including separation, divorce or working on major differences and decisions impacting upon the relationship.